 Coming to terms with the fact that your dog is getting old is a sad realization to have and seeing your dog feeble and in pain is a very sad sight.
 This is what leads many pet owners to consider euthanasia.
 Finding out if you should consider having your dog euthanized is a very complex issue.

 If you know your dog is suffering and in pain, euthanasia might be the best option.
 The tricky part is determining what kind of quality of life your dog has.
 You obviously do not want to euthanize your dog if the dog still enjoys life and has a manageable amount of pain.
-Basing your decision to euthanize your dog off of guess work and assumptions is not a good way to approach this problem.
+Basing your decision to euthanize your dog off of guesswork and assumptions is not a good way to approach this problem.

 How To Determine Your Dogs Quality of Life

 The signs of old age are fairly easy to spot.
 The most obvious symptom of age is a lack of energy.
 An increase in lethargy should be expected, especially in bigger dog breeds as they get older.
 What is most important is pain level with your older dog.
 If the dog is constantly in a lot of pain, the first option should be pain management.
 A very strong indicator of a poor quality of life is if the dog is still in a lot of pain even while taking medication.
+Keep reading for a chart of sign and symptoms that indicate a dog is in pain.

 Special Consideration for Larger Breeds

-According to the American Veterinary Medical Association, dogs weighing over 70lbs have a 45% greater chance of of developing arthritis.
+According to the American Veterinary Medical Association, dogs weighing over 70lbs have a 45% greater chance of developing arthritis.
 Another correlation between health problems and dog size is the age at which a dog is considered geriatric.
 According to the UC Davis Book of Dogs:

 - small-breed dogs (such as small terriers) become geriatric at 11 years